 Large chain hotels can offer a number of attractive deals depending of the time of year.
 A number of people use booking sites such as , Trip Advisor, Air BnB or agencies to book accommodation.
 However you should bear in mind that the way some of these sites make their money is by charging you a commission which could be up to 25% in some cases.

 There has been a crack down on Air BNB self catering and bed and breakfast providers by the local council.
-All operators have until the end of September 2023 to apply for a licence to continue trading.
-Licence holders will be required to display their licence number on their website and all other advertising.
+All operators have until the end of September 2023 must have applied for a licence to continue trading.
+Licence holders will be required to display their licence number on their website and all other forms of advertising.
+If the accommodation provider is not displaying a licence number on their advert they are breaking the law.
+Don’t book with them

 Don’t book accommodation in a residential area miles from the city centre just because it is cheap.
 Check out the location first on Google Maps or Google Street View.
 You may find when you get there it is not in a nice area and not very safe.